top of page

 4. Cranberry for UTI Prevention

-• Even more effective in women with recurrent UTIs
+• It is even more effective in women with recurrent UTIs.

-• Some studies show up to 50% reduction
+• Some studies show up to a 50% reduction.

 Cranberries help by preventing bacteria from sticking to the bladder wall.